marypiper/bcbio_single_cell_workflow/lessons/seurat_clustering_analysis.md

 # Seurat singlecell RNA-Seq clustering analysis

 This is a clustering analysis workflow to be run mostly on O2 using the output from the QC which is the `bcb_filtered` object.
-This workflow incorporates **Lorena's scripts** to set up for clustering run.
+This workflow incorporates [**Lorena's script**](https://github.com/hbc/hbcABC/blob/master/inst/rmarkdown/Rscripts/singlecell/from_bcb_to_seurat.R) to set up for clustering run by changing the `bcb` object output to a `seurat` object.

 ## Creating Seurat object at the end of the QC analysis

 The first thing needed is to convert the `bcb_filtered` object in the QC to a Seurat object.
-We can do this by running Lorena's `bcb_to_seurat.R` script at the end of the QC analysis.
+We can do this by running Lorena's [`bcb_to_seurat.R`](https://github.com/hbc/hbcABC/blob/master/inst/rmarkdown/Rscripts/singlecell/from_bcb_to_seurat.R) script at the end of the QC analysis.
 The contents of the script are described below.

 ### Setting up the parameters